juji/fs-interview-task/NOTES.md

 Since this is a demo, I use the live database to test.

-I apologize for not having enough time to write testing for frontend..
+I apologize for not having enough time to write testing for frontend, aside from e2e..

 cheers, [jujiyangasli.com](https://jujiyangasli.com)